Bayswater railway station, Perth: Proposals

 Following the 2014 Forrestfield–Airport Link announcement, which revealed the Airport line would branch off from the Midland line east of Bayswater, residents began lobbying the Government of Western Australia to upgrade Bayswater station.
 The only works planned at Bayswater station as part of the Forrestfield–Airport Link were minor works to bring the station into compliance with the Disability Discrimination Act 1992.
 Local residents said it was a missed opportunity to not upgrade the station.
 Issues with the existing station were that the nearby subway's clearance of 3.8 m was too low, causing trucks to frequently hit it; the station and surrounding area was run-down; and that there was a shortage of parking at the station.

-In the lead up to the 2016 Australian federal election, the Labor Party promised to spend $1 million on a structure plan to look at rebuilding the station underground, in addition to the $120,000 that was already spent by the City of Bayswater on the structure plan.
+In the lead up to the 2016 Australian federal election, the Labor Party promised to spend A$1 million on a structure plan to look at rebuilding the station underground, in addition to the $120,000 that was already spent by the City of Bayswater on the structure plan.
 Federal Labor candidate Tim Hammond said that the tunnelling works for the Forrestfield–Airport Link presented a “once-in-a-lifetime” opportunity for rebuilding Bayswater station underground as well.
 Labor ended up losing that election, and so the $1 million was not spent on the structure plan.

 Before the 2017 Western Australian state election, the Labor Party promised $40 million for upgrading Bayswater station as part of their Metronet project, in addition to the $7 million that was already allocated to the station from the Forrestfield–Airport Link budget.
 They said that sinking the station was an option they would consider.
 Labor later won the election, setting into motion the planning for the Bayswater station upgrade.